Frequently asked questions

 Baby Grand Piano – additional £75

 Word of advice: please do be aware of wedding pianists that are working for agencies/for someone else.
-As you would expect, you will be charged more money for this, the ‘middle man’ will be making a profit.
-In addition, there are many mediocre pianists/musicians working for agencies and themselves charging a lot of money!
+As you would expect you’ll often be charged more money for this because the ‘middle man’ will be making a profit.
+In addition, there are many mediocre pianists/musicians working for agencies and themselves charging a lot of money.

 Q. How far do you travel?